knpuniversity/blog/what-the-rest.rst

 Again, a huge thanks to `Luke Stokes`_ and `FoxyCart`_ for pioneering so much of this and answering my questions.
-If you're someone who's been in the trenches with REST, your comments are greatly appreciated.
-One way or another, this will all turn into code, a script (both of which will be available publicly) and a screencast.
-In other words, your help will get shared on!
+If you're someone who's been in the trenches with REST, comment, enlighten and correct me please!
+Anything we accomplish here will ultimately turn into code, a script (both of which will be available publicly) and a screencast.

 But one more thought!
 The further I get into REST, the more rules I see.
 Things like hypermedia (linking to what I can do next) seem very pragmatic